GMOD/jbrowse-components/products/jbrowse-img/README.md

 ## Troubleshooting

-### I see the message 'useLayoutEffect does nothing on the server'

-This is a harmless warning, we are working on fixing it though

 ### I don't get any outputted svg and no message

 The error reporting from the app is not very good at the moment so often has